Early Club History 1895-1914

 Other future and former Major Leaguers on the M.A.C. include Charley "Red" Dooin who held a 91 year Phillies franchise record for number of games caught, two-time home run king James Wear "Bug" Halladay, Tom Colcolough, Barney McFadden, Black Jack Keenan, Kingston- born "Peekskill" Pete Cregan and Griffin Corners' slugger, Jay Kirke - the finest ball player ever to emerge from the Catskill Mountains.

 On August 10&11, 1903, the all-black professional baseball team the Cuban Giants played a contest in Flesichmanns that featured Bill "Hippo" Galloway.
-In 1899, Hippo had become the first black professional hockey player and the last professional baseball player in an integrated league before Jackie Robinson debuted with the Brooklyn Dodgers in 1946.
+In 1899, Hippo had become the first black hockey player of note in an amateur league and the last black player in the integrated Canadian League before Jackie Robinson debuted with the Brooklyn Dodgers in 1946.

 Even the famous concessions magnate Harry M. Stevens is purported to have been involved with the M.A.C. for a time.
 Stevens is credited with inventing the modern scorecard, the drinking straw and perhaps the hot dog.

-In 1914, Julius Fleischmann donated his athletic grounds to the village with the stipulation that the community be able to enjoy the park amenities free of charge and that it be "maintained as a park for all time".
+In 1914, Julius Fleischmann donated the M.A.C. grounds to the village with the stipulation that the community be able to enjoy the park amenities free of charge and that it be "maintained as a park for all time".
 In honor of his donation, the village was renamed Fleischmanns.